ratwolfzero/hopalong_python/README.md

 - In the second pass, the algorithm generates the sequence of trajectory points and maps them directly to image pixel coordinates, representing the attractor hit pattern (pixel value > 0).
 This hit information is updated and stored in an image array, which is initialized with zero values.

 The program uses Matplotlib to represent the attractor as an image in order to take advantage of its extensive image processing and manipulation capabilities.
-It supports a very high number of iterations with a low memory footprint, ensuring optimal, consistent processing speed even at the highest iteration numbers required for higher image resolutions.
-Since the number of pixels increases quadratically with the image edge length, more iterations are required at higher resolutions to maintain the density gradient and detail (but there are practical limits...).
+It supports a very high number of iterations with a low memory footprint, ensuring optimal, consistent processing speed.
 The program is designed with minimal complexity to allow the effective use of Just-In-Time (JIT) compilation, thus further improving execution speed.

 For further hints regarding two-pass approach, see "Performance Optimization" section.